-The theft of credential is one of today’s risks to information security that significantly increased with the rise of Social Engineering.
-Cyber Criminals use credentials to intrude the infrastructure of organizations.
+The theft of credentials is one of today’s risks to Information Security that significantly increased with the rise of Social Engineering.
+Cyber criminals use credentials to intrude the infrastructure of organizations.
 They can then leverage this access to deal more damage.

-The interactive version of Verizons Data Breach Investigations Report illustrates, that credentials were the #2 data type that led to data breaches in 2021.
-The usage of stolen credentials is one of the top attack vectors across espionage, financial, and other motives of cyber criminals
+The interactive version of Verizon’s Data Breach Investigations Report (DBIR) illustrates that credentials were the #2 data type that led to data breaches in 2021.
+The usage of stolen credentials is one of the top attack vectors across espionage, financial, and other motives of cyber criminals .

 Information Security Awareness

-Organizations as well as employees as a private person should not rely on passwords as a single factor to authenticate to a service or account.
+Organizations, as well as employees as a private persons, should not rely on passwords as a single factor to authenticate a service or account.
 Instead, using a strong authentication involving two factors of different categories (e.g. a password plus an authentication token or a PIN plus a fingerprint) is highly recommended.
-This way a cyber criminal needs to circumvent an additional protection level even when credentials he was able to steal credentials.
+This way a cyber criminal needs to circumvent an additional protection level even when he was able to steal credentials.

 Identity Threat Detection and Response